 - Winter Intensive Training Program – for aspiring young riders that are committed to be the best they can be.
 This program takes determination, drive and passion.
 The goal of the Winter Intensive Training Program is to give opportunities for youth riders to participate in consistent and extensive training not only in riding, but in all areas of horse care, riding and training theory, and competition skills.
 The Winter Intensive Training Program is conducted annually in Wellington, FL from January – March.

-- Youth Dressage Festival – the flagship event of Dressage4Kids, the festival offers individual and team competition for riders from ages 4 through 21.
-Division championships feature a three-phased competition: a written test, an individual dressage test, and a group equitation ride.
+- Youth Dressage Festival – the flagship event of Dressage4Kids, the festival offers individual and team competition for riders from ages 4 through 25.
+Division championships feature a three-phased competition: a written test, a dressage test, and an equitation ride.
 The Youth Dressage Festival at HITS-on-the-Hudson Show Grounds in Saugerties, New York is an annual event usually held in July or August.
 The Youth Dressage Festival Saugerties draws over 1000 people to the show grounds.
 There are now additional subsidiaries of the original Youth Dressage Festival, including Youth Dressage Festival Midwest and Youth Dressage Festival Atlanta.

 - Horse Donation Program - Since its inception, Dressage4Kids has had over 60 horses donated.
 Each horse is matched with a rider who agrees to keep the horse forever.
 We have placed a good number of ponies as well.
 It is incredibly important the each horse or pony is matched with the right rider as the happiness of all is our premier tenet.